xpepper/tracco/README.md

 Having that precise need, we defined a simple convention to track estimates and efforts on cards: we use a predefined board member (let's call him 'tracking user') which we sent special notifications to (we call them 'tracking notifications').
 This 'tracking user' will then receives estimates and efforts notifications, and Tracco will collect and store them.
-Moreover, a web app will be soon available to properly present card estimates and efforts (we're working on it).
+Moreover, a web app is available to properly present card estimates and efforts: [Trello Effort App](https://github.com/xpepper/trello_effort_app)

 ## More details
 All you need to have to start using Tracco is a Trello account, a Trello board and a board member to use as 'tracking user'.